dcw008/Flicks/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Scrollable TextView inside the table view cell
+- [x] Stretchy header image animation inside the details page
+- [x] Clear and white gradient at the bottom of the header
+- [x] Embed Youtube Video in the details page
+- [x] User can view ratings, runtime, date, genres
+- [x] Display recommended movies inside a collection view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):